spectralDNS/shenfun/docs/source/installation.rst

     python -m pytest tests/

-However, note that you may need to install pytest into the correct environment as well.
+However, note that for conda you need to install pytest into the correct environment as well.
 A common mistake is to run a version of pytest that has already been installed in a different conda environment, perhaps using a different Python version.

 The tests are run automatically on every commit to github, see